jewel/clearskies/protocol/core.md

 The final result is a 33 character string which (due to the magic prefix) will start with "SYNC".

+The human-readable access code should be given with a "clearskies:" URL prefix.
+This facilitates single-click opening on platforms that support registering custom protocols.
+Manual entry should support the code both with and without the URL prefix.

 The 128-bit number is run through SHA256 to get an access ID.
 This is used to locate other peers.